jacklule/DataViz-Syllabus/GitHubSetUp.md

 - this creates a folder.
 - [Here is GitHub help on Moving Files](https://help.github.com/articles/moving-a-file-to-a-new-location/)

+<a id="Working-with-GitHub-in-a-computer-lab"></a>
-##Working with GitHub in a computer lab
+##Working with GitHub in a Computer Lab
 Students likely will not have administrative access to download and install GitHub for Mac in a computer lab.
 The instructor would do so with JournalismAdmin access, for example, with its password.

-For students then to set up GitHub.io pages:

-Follow the four-step process at https://pages.github.com/
+For students then to set up GitHub.io pages, follow the four-step process at [GitHub Pages](https://pages.github.com/) or see above but also follow these annotations:

-1) Create a repository at github.com: name.github.io
+1. Create a repository at github.com: name.github.io
-select GitHub for Mac as client
+- select GitHub for Mac as client

-2 Clone the repository:
+2.Clone the repository:
-GitHub.com might give “Setup in Desktop” as an option.
-That would clone the repository on the local computer.
+- GitHub.com might give “Setup in Desktop” as an option.
+That should clone the repository on the local computer.

-If not: Instructions say to “launch the local app” – find GitHub on the local Mac and open.
+- If that option does not appear: Instructions say to “launch the local app.”
+That means, find GitHub on the local Mac and open.
 At top bar, go to File>Clone Repository.
-It asks “clone as name.github.io” and where (GitHub folder): press okay
+Defaults say: “clone as name.github.io” and where (GitHub folder): press okay

-The repository should now be cloned (copied) onto local computer.
+- The repository should now be cloned (copied) onto local computer.

-Where is GitHub stored locally?
+- But **where is GitHub stored locally?**
-Mac3>Users>DataViz>GitHub>name.github.io
+- Mac3>Users>DataViz>GitHub>name.github.io
-To access: Finder>top bar> Go>Home(opens as DataViz)>GitHub folder.
+- To access: Finder>top bar> Go>Home(opens as DataViz)>GitHub folder.
 Inside that folder should be another folder name.github.io

-3) Create an Index file
+3. Create an Index file
-The local Mac’s text edit needs to have been adjusted so it can create and save an html page.
+- The local Mac’s text edit needs to have been adjusted so it can create and save an html page.
 See instructions above.

-Save the html file.
-It should automatically save without prompting to folder: name.github.io.
-Can check using instructions above – Where is GitHub stored locally?
+- Save the html file.
+It should automatically save without prompting to local folder: name.github.io.
+Can check using instructions above, "where is GitHub stored locally?"

-4)Commit and Sync
+4. Commit and Sync
-Go back to github desktop.
-You should see “1 uncommitted page” Click and see the new html page.
+- Go back to GitHub desktop.
+You should see “1 uncommitted page.”
+- Click and see the new html page.
-Provide a summary and description and then “commit to master.”
+- Provide a summary and description and then “commit to master.”
-Page is now on the local GitHub master.
+- Page is now on the local GitHub master.
-Click sync.
-The local and github.com repositories are now synced.
+- Click sync.
+The local and GitHub.com repositories are now synced.
-Check online: the index.html file should be added to the github.com repository.
+- To check online: Go to the io repository at name.github.com.
+The index.html file should be now in the github.com repository.